-- (d) A writing setting forth the amount of cash, if any, and a statement of the agreed value of other property or services contributed by each Member and the times at which or the events upon the happening of which any additional contributions are to be made by each Member; - (e) A writing stating events, if any, upon the happening of which the Company is to be dissolved and its affairs wound up; - (f) Other writings, if any, prepared pursuant to a requirement in this Agreement or prepared according to requirements of the Act. - 7.2 Financial Statements.
+(d) A writing setting forth the amount of cash, if any, and a statement of the agreed value of other property or services contributed by each Member and the times at which or the events upon the happening of which any additional contributions are to be made by each Member;

+(e) A writing stating events, if any, upon the happening of which the Company is to be dissolved and its affairs wound up;

+(f) Other writings, if any, prepared pursuant to a requirement in this Agreement or prepared according to requirements of the Act.

+7.2 Financial Statements.
 The Company will send to all Members not more than ninety (90) days after the end of each Fiscal Year a financial report including a balance sheet and statements of income, changes in Member's equity and changes in cash flows, prepared in accordance with accounting principles used to prepare the Company's federal income tax return and a statement for each Member of its Capital Account.
-In addition, within sixty (60) days after the end of each calendar quarter the Company will provide its members with unaudited financial statements.
-Notwithstanding the foregoing, the Board may, in its discretion, also provide an audited financial report and any other information. - 7.3 Accounting Period.
-The Company's accounting period shall be the calendar year. - 7.4 Tax Treatment.
+In addition, within thirty (30) days after the end of each calendar month the Company will provide the Members with monthly copies of financial statements from our QuickBooks and sales tax and excise tax (when filed) filings with the Commonwealth of Massachusetts.
+Notwithstanding the foregoing, the Board may, in its discretion, also provide an audited financial report and any other information.

+7.3 Accounting Period.
+The Company's accounting period shall be the calendar year.

+7.4 Tax Treatment.
 The Members intend for the Company to be considered a partnership for federal income tax purposes and agree that the Company will be governed by the provisions of Subchapter K of the Code and the applicable Regulations promulgated thereunder.
 The Members are aware of the income tax consequences of the allocations made by Article V and hereby agree to be bound by the provisions of Article V in reporting their shares of Profits and Losses (and items thereof) for income tax purposes.
 The Board will undertake any and all actions necessary under the Code and the Regulations to ensure that the Company will be classified as a partnership for federal income tax purposes and will file or cause to be filed any elections that may be required (but only if required) under the Code and the Regulations in order to ensure that the Company will be classified as a partnership for federal income tax purposes.